Severo Muguerza: Career

-On November 8, 1931, he directed an operetta at the Teatro Nacional, in which Caridad Suárez Valdés interpreted the role of 'Valencienne' in the La viuda alegre, alongside Esperanza Iris as ‘Ana de Glavary’, Manolo Villa as ‘Danilo’ and Panchito Naya as ‘Rosillón’.
-Muguerza directed Los diamantes de la corona at the Teatro Nacional January 30, 1932, with Panchito Naya, Estelita Echazábal and Paco Salas.
+On November 8, 1931, he directed an operetta at the Teatro Nacional, in which Caridad Suárez Valdés interpreted the role of 'Valencienne' in the La viuda alegre, alongside Esperanza Iris as ‘Ana de Glavary’, Manolo Villa as ‘Danilo’, and Panchito Naya as ‘Rosillón’.
+Muguerza directed Los diamantes de la corona at the Teatro Nacional January 30, 1932, with Panchito Naya, Estelita Echazábal, and Paco Salas.

-Leaving prior to the beginning of Spain's civil war (1936–39), Severo traveled to Latin America with Palmira Tomas, an opera singer from Barcelona, and her sister Carmen, also a soprano star, to Caracas, Venezuela; Cuba; and later Mexico, settling in Cuernavaca.
+Prior to the beginning of Spain's civil war (1936–39) and Francisco Franco's rise to power in 1939, Severo traveled to Latin America with Palmira Tomas Pardo, an opera singer from Barcelona, and her sister Carmen (1895-?), also a soprano and theatrical actress, to Caracas, Venezuela; Cuba; and later Mexico, settling in Cuernavaca.

 Spain's civil war (July 18, 1936 to April 1, 1939) changed Mexico's cultural life overnight.
-The civil war killed millions and brought thousands of intellectuals, musicians, and actors to Argentina, Colombia, Venezuela, and Mexico.
+The civil war killed several thousands and brought many intellectuals, musicians, and actors to Argentina, Colombia, Venezuela, and Mexico.
 Spanish musicians and actors joined Mexico's golden age of cinema, contributing themes based on civil war and injustice.

-Severo Muguerza along with Antonio Díaz Conde, Gustavo Pittaluga, and Rodolfo Halffer wrote film scores for Venezuela's and Mexico's film industry between 1940 and 1945.
-Severo composed movie scores for Destino de Mujer (1934) filmed in Venezuela and The Eternal Secret (1942), Una Gitana en Mexico (1945), and Adultery (1945) filmed in Mexico.
+Severo Muguerza along with Antonio Díaz Conde, Gustavo Pittaluga, and Rodolfo Halffer wrote film scores for Venezuela's and Mexico's film industry between 1934 and 1945.
+Severo composed movie scores for Destino de Mujer (1934), directed by José Giaccardi and filmed in Venezuela.
+In Mexico he composed movie scores for Secreto eterno (1942), directed by Carlos Orellana; Adulterio (1943), directed by Spanish director José Díaz Morales; and Una Gitana en Mexico (1945) also directed by Spanish director José Díaz Morales.